EOSC-PLATFORM/resource-profile/docs/introduction.rst

 Introduction
 ------------

-An EOSC Provider is an EOSC System User responsible for the provisioning of one or more Resources to the EOSC.
-EOSC Providers are organisations, a part of an organisation or a federation that manages and delivers Resources to End-Users.
-EOSC Providers can be:
-Resource Providers, Service Providers, Data (Source) Providers, Service Developers, Research Infrastructures, Distributed Research Infrastructures, Resource Aggregators, Thematic Clouds, Regional Clouds, etc.
+An EOSC Service is an asset made available by means of the EOSC system and according to the EOSC Rules of Participation to EOSC End-Users to perform a process useful to deliver value in the context of the EOSC.
+EOSC Service has specialization like Data Sources which includes Research Products and any other asset.

 Versions
 ^^^^^^^^